 Seeing a Sleep Doctor for Sleep Apnea

-You will need to see a sleep technician for treating sleep apnea.
+You will need to see a sleep technician to treat sleep apnea.
+This is an absolute must when you have severe sleep apnea.
 When you visit a sleep specialist, they will be able to learn about the root of the problem and recommend treatment options for your health and safety.
-This is an absolute must when you have severe sleep apnea.

-There are a number of doctors who would qualify as sleep experts who can help with sleep apnea symptoms.
+Several doctors would qualify as sleep experts who can help with sleep apnea symptoms.
 They include:

 - Mental health doctors

-First, the doctor may send you to a sleep lab for an extensive sleep study before any diagnosis can be made.
+First, the doctor may send you to a sleep lab for an extensive sleep study before diagnosing.
 You will either be tested in a sleep laboratory or with a specialized machine that you bring home.

 Doctors could analyze everything from how you breathe to your sleep position.
-First, they would need to distinguish this condition from something like a stuffy nose that could keep you from breathing properly.
+First, they must distinguish this condition from a stuffy nose that could keep you from breathing correctly.

 Treatment Options for Sleep Apnea

 There are several ways of treatment for obstructive sleep apnea.
-In addition to a CPAP device that we will describe below, a board certified sleep specialist may recommend the following:
+In addition to an auto CPAP machine that we will describe below, a board-certified sleep specialist may recommend the following:

 - Other airway pressure devices, such as BIPAP machines (these provide a different air pressure than a CPAP machine